 IF THERE IS an eternal hell, no other but God Himself can have called it into existence, for no one else would have the power to do so.
 Did He make it before or after sin entered the world?
 If before, we would be forced to believe that He deliberately created mankind for such a fate.
 Or did He not foresee sin and yet make hell, in order to dispose of sinners in case there would be some?
 Then why create human beings at all if this was such a risky matter?
-And if God instituted hell after Satan or Adam had sinned, because He was not able to keep them from sinning, where are His omniscience as well as His omnipotence?
+And if God instituted hell after Satan or Adam had sinned because He was not able to keep them from sinning, where are His omniscience as well as His omnipotence?
 If anything in God’s creation can happen apart from His plan, where is there any security in this life or in that to come?
 Must we not give up our trust and faith in an Almighty God, or assume that sin and hell are a part of His plan?

-Why do we study the Bible in vain when we desire an answer to these questions, which are of fundamental importance to every one who wants to know what sort of a God he is to worship?
+Why do we study the Bible in vain when we desire an answer to these questions, which are of fundamental importance to everyone who wants to know what sort of a God he is to worship?
 I have searched without getting any light on this subject.
-I ask why He gives us a book in order to reveal Himself to us and then not even tells us why He had to create doomed sinners.
+I ask why He gives us a book in order to reveal Himself to us and then not even tell us why He had to create doomed sinners.
 Heart and reason rebel against such a doctrine.
 It is a direct contradiction to God’s own precept that we are to love our enemies.
-How can He ask us to do so, if He proposes to torture eternally not only His enemies, but also those who never heard of Him?
+How can He ask us to do so, if He proposes to torture eternally not only His enemies but also those who never heard of Him?
 It seems to me that if we tried to imitate God, as Orthodoxy depicts Him, we would become more like devils.
 And if He has to act like that for some reason which is beyond us, a whole huge vista of other perplexing difficulties opens up to our view.

-One of the worst problems seems to me, why a God, Who has the power to cast Satan into the lake of fire, as He himself says that He will, did not do it before he could do so much damage?
-Why does He let Satan remain at liberty for thousands of years.
+One of the worst problems seems to me, is why a God, Who has the power to cast Satan into the lake of fire, as He himself says that He will, did not do it before he could do so much damage?
+Why does He let Satan remain at liberty for thousands of years?
 Why does He let him deceive and mislead millions?
 Why does He allow mankind under his leadership to ruin itself as well as the earth, this once wonderful achievement of His creative power?

 And if all this had to be for some reason which we cannot fathom, why must humanity multiply at such a rate?
-If most men are only rushing to an eternal hell, why would not a wise and loving God let only comparatively few come into existence?
+If most men are only rushing to an eternal hell, why would not a wise and loving God let only a comparatively few come into existence?

 I for my part cannot understand how anyone who believes in an eternal hell dares to bring children into the world.